chinazur/ContactService/README.md

 - 1. ConcurrentHashMap
 - 2. SynchronizedHashMap
 - I've chosen ConcurrentHashMap as it takes care of synchronization itself.
 Also, in the POJO class, i only put getters to avoid unwanted manipulations to the object fields.
 But there has to be setters for the ID field in order to display nicely the contact information.
+- It seems i cannot use the putIfAbsent method to return the new contact object when we are creating one, because this method returns null or the previous associated value.

+- In order to make the result of web service more meaningful, i have modified the return value types from the real contact object(s) to ResponseEntiy collections.

+###Test Cases
+- The test cases are divided into two categories
+- 1. Functional Tests
+- 2. Concurrency Tests

+- Functional tests include logical use cases, for example, add twice the same contact, or add one contact and delete it twice.

+- Concurrency tests aims at running the same test (but with different parameters) many times concurrently, which will demonstrate the concurrency handling of this project.

-- In order to test concurrenct request, i've chosen TestNG framework becasue it offers annotation to simulate concurrency.-
+- In order to test concurrenct request, there are many setup to be done with JUnit.
+To make it simpler, i've chosen TestNG framework because it offers annotation to simulate concurrency.
+So that i could focus on the test cases directly.

 ###Package explanation:
 - com.tang.contactservice: Main entry for the project.
 Please run it as an application.
 - com.tang.contactservice.model: POJO for a Contact object
 - com.tang.contactservice.service: Concrete implementations for Contact Service (CRUD operations)
 - com.tang.contactservice.controller: API for web service
-- com.tang.ContactService: Junit test package
+- com.tang.ContactService: TestNG test package